donneypr/DonLang/README.md

 - To do:
 - Lexer - Completed
-- Parser - need to push code
+- Parser - Completed
-- Interpreter
+- Interpreter - Completed
 - Power Operator
 - Variables
 - Comparison and Logical Operators